mrcongliu/gatsby-blog/src/markdown-pages/Principles For Programmers.md

 # 1. What's NOT going to change in the next 10 years?
 Build a strategy around the things that are stable in time.
 As a programmer, you will always have to solve problems.
-You will always have to e"ectively communicate with others, and you will always have to continue to learn and upgrade your skills.
+You will always have to effectively communicate with others, and you will always have to continue to learn and upgrade your skills.
 Focus a big chunk of your energy on skills that are virtually guaranteed to be valuable in the future, no matter what.